Guide on Scholarships and Assistance for Single Mothers

 Assistance for Single Moms May Be Geographically Limited

 Some scholarships for single moms will be only be offered in specific states or areas.
 Being a single mother can limit a person’s ability to travel for education, so it is important to consider any scholarships specifically designed for your city or state.

-Some single mom scholarships will only be available to residents of an area who are able to provide proof of residence, while others may be more focused on those who intend to study at a school in that particular area.
+Some single mom scholarships will only be available to residents of an area who are able to provide proof of residence.
+In contrast, others may be more focused on those who intend to study at a school in that particular area.

-This is a fund awarded to educational institutions in Arkansas to provide assistance for single mothers or fathers as they see fit.
+This is a fund awarded to educational institutions in Arkansas to assist single mothers or fathers as they see fit.

-Though qualification guidelines may change depending on the county, to qualify for this assistance, applicants must generally meet the following requirments:
+Though qualification guidelines may change depending on the county, to qualify for this assistance, applicants must generally meet the following requirements: